The Basic Rules of Roulette

 Every round of roulette follows the same five-step sequence, whether you are playing at a physical casino or an online live table.

-The Wheel and the Table
+The Wheel & the Table

 | Component | European | American |